 I got chatting on Twitter with the user of the Diverse Church account about books with LGBTQ Christian characters, and how few of these there actually are.

-Now, at least part of the reason I wrote one of my own was that I was frustrated with the lack of representation.
+Now, at least part of the reason I wrote one (now two) of my own was that I was frustrated with the lack of representation.
 However, I’ve found a few over the years, and it only seems fair to share the intel.
-In this post, I’m only listing books I’ve actually read, but in some cases it was a while ago, so I’m not going to warn for anything in these, for fear that I’ll not have remembered something horrible.
+In this post, I’m only listing books I’ve actually read, but in some cases it was a while ago.
+I’m adding warnings, but there’s always a possibility that I’ll not have remembered something horrible.
 Proceed at your own risk!

 As for things I haven’t read (yet)… I’ve found Jesus in Love to be a very interesting source of recommendations.
 There’s also the reliqueer tag on LGBTQ Reads.
 Do add your own – either for individual books or authors, or for rec sites or round-ups – in comments!

 Michael Arditti, Easter.
 Set in a London parish over the course of one Holy Week, with multiple storylines playing out across the congregation, seen from multiple perspectives.

 Jaye Robin Brown, Georgia Peaches and Other Forbidden Fruit.
 US young adult.
 The narrator is the daughter of a radio minister, is herself a committed Christian, and is an out lesbian.
 None of which is a problem in Atlanta, but when her father remarries and the reconfigured family moves to a more conservative part of Georgia, she agrees to go back in the closet, just for the time being.
 Things only get more complicated when she falls for one of the girls at her new church.

 Paula Boock: Dare, Truth or Promise.
 New Zealand teen fiction of the ‘challenges of high school’ type.
 One of the main characters is Roman Catholic, and there’s a lovely scene with her priest, which meant a lot to me back in the day.